Tyrannogina/SuperWonderfulAwesomeTetris/README.md

   - Score
   - Give the game a theme and make it visually appealing.

-### Known bugs:
+### Reported bugs
   - If you move one tetromino to the right or left before it appears on the screen and it goes out of limits and a game over is triggered when the automatic moveDown function is executed.

+### Fixes (9th of July 2017)
-  - The displayed level is always one level short of what it should be (level 1 stays for two levels).
+  - The displayed level was always one level short of what it should be.
+Fixed.
-  - The points for erasing full lines are not adding properly.
-It sums 130 instead of 330 for 3 lines.
+  - The points for erasing full lines were not being properly added to the score.
+Now it sums correctly, 100 points per line plus a modifyer depending on number of lines erased and a special bonus for 4 lines.

 ### Future features:
 Features I would like to implement: